 Record N if the benefit has been issued under the office's standard terms and the standard premium has been charged.
-Otherwise, record Y. For the avoidance of doubt applying an exclusion to the cover under a policy should be recorded as Y.
+Otherwise, record Y. For the avoidance of doubt, where exclusions are applied to the cover under a policy, record Y.